meiyang-intel/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Paddle.md

 * Basic information about how the Model Optimizer works with Paddle\* models
 * Which Paddle\* models are supported
-* How to convert a trained Paddle\* model using the Model Optimizer with both framework-agnostic and Paddle-specific command-line options
+* How to convert a trained Paddle\* model using the Model Optimizer with framework-agnostic command-line options